If you're minding your own business and walking down the street, can a cop stop you and ask for your ID? Possibly.

-Many states have “stop and identify” laws.
+Many states have "stop-and-identify" laws.
 Under these laws, if a police officer reasonably suspects that someone has engaged in criminal activity, the officer can detain that person and ask for identification.
-A person who refuses to provide identification commits the crime of resisting an officer’s lawful order (Hiibel v.
-Nevada, U.S. Sup.
-Ct.
-2004).
+A person who refuses to provide identification commits the crime of resisting an officer's lawful order.
+(Hiibel v.
+Nevada, 542 U.S. 177 (2004).)
 Without that reasonable suspicion, however, a demand for identification may be illegal.

 Drivers who are asked to produce an ID may need to comply as well.
 Laws in many states require drivers who are stopped for speeding and similar infractions to provide identification when an officer requests it.